What Percentage of Personal Injury Cases Actually Go To Trial?

 A Very Small Number of Personal Injury Cases Go To Trial; the Majority Settle Prior to Trial

-Stephen: I would say only five percent of our cases ultimately get tried.
-We settle ninety-five percent of our cases.
+Stephen: I would say only five percent of my cases ultimately get tried.
+I settle ninety-five percent of our cases.
 Of the cases that settle, about half of them settle pre-suit without having to go into litigation.

 Approximately Half of the Cases Settle after Litigation Has Started